Edison Flores: Universitario de Deportes

+Villarreal and return to Universitario

+On 31 August 2012, Flores was announced as the new signing for Villarreal's reserve team, Villarreal B. He played his first game for the club in a 1–0 victory against CF Badalona, and scored his first goal in a 1–1 tie against Levante B. In March 2014, Villareal announced that Flores would be transferred to Universitario.
+After his return, he played the 2014 Copa Libertadores group stage and finished the year with 3 goals in 22 matches.
+In the 2016 season, he was a key part of an offensive quartet that also included Andy Polo, Raúl Ruidíaz and Diego Guastavino, which won the 2016 Torneo Apertura, after a 0–1 away victory against Sporting Cristal.
+The game was won due to an overhead kick goal by Flores.

-AaB/Aalborg BK
+Aalborg BK

-On 11 August 2016, Flores move to Danish-side AaB was confirmed.
+On 11 August 2016, Flores move to Danish-side Aalborg BK was confirmed.
 After interest from Belgian, Dutch and Spanish sides, Flores signed a 4-year deal.
+He made his debut on 15 August 2016, in a 2–1 home victory against Esbjerg fB.
 On 28 August 2016, he scored his first goal in the Danish Superliga, as he provided the equalizing goal in a 2–1-win against Aarhus Gymnastikforening.
+Flores played 18 league matches in his first season, scoring one goal, and also scored once in two matches in the Danish Cup, before his club was eliminated by Midtjylland in the quarter-finals.

 Morelia

+In 2018, Edison move to Mexican legendary club Monarcas Morelia was confirmed.
+The Mexican team announced Edison as their new player on a four-year deal.

 D.C.
 United

 On 14 January 2020, D.C.
 United acquired Flores paying a club-record $5 million transfer fee.
 Flores debuted on 29 February 2020, in a 1–2 loss against the Colorado Rapids.
 In late August, Flores suffered a head-on-head collision and was out 6 weeks to repair facial fractures.
 He returned from his injury on 11 October 2020, in a 1–2 loss against the Chicago Fire.
 On 1 November 2020, Flores contributed his first assists for the team, providing two in a 3–4 loss against the New England Revolution.
 Flores finished D.C.
 United's disappointing 2020 season with 13 appearances and three assists.

 Flores scored his first MLS goal on 13 May 2021, securing a 1–0 win over the Chicago Fire.
 On 23 May, Flores suffered a hamstring injury during a match against the Philadelphia Union, which he returned from in mid-August.